Bertman’s Ballpark Mustard – The Real Deal

 The two are similar in taste.
 Both are spicy Dijon deli-style mustards, better in quality than the French’s yellow usually found at the ballgame.
 Bertman’s takes pride in not watering down their mustard and using the finest vinegar; Stadium Mustard is pretty thick too.
 The only difference (according to a West Side Market vendor) is that the Stadium Mustard has cayenne in it.

 To this day Stadium Mustard is easier to find in supermarkets and elsewhere, including in sports arenas outside of Progressive Field; I was unable to locate a bottle of Bertman’s in my travels except at the West Side Market.
 But despite their similar tastes, Bertman’s Ballpark Mustard is the real thing if you’re looking for authenticity.

-(Note from Kurt: I received an e-mail from someone who remained anonymous accusing me of “mustard propaganda” for this piece, which may be the funniest thing I’ve ever been accused of.
+(Note from Kurt: I received an e-mail about this piece from someone who remained anonymous, accusing me of “mustard propaganda”, which may be the funniest thing I’ve ever been accused of.
 As far as I can tell there aren’t any factual errors here, but if so feel free to call me out.)

 Want to know more about Progressive Field?
 Sign up here for my completely free Progressive Field e-mail newsletter series, and score some seriously valuable info about tickets, seating, transportation and food…see you at the Yard!